andreineculau/hyperrest/_posts/2013-03-29-html-for-hypermedia-apis.md

 > We basically get to reap the benefit of many years of evolution in HTML, where its expressive power has grown and been refined over the years.
 You'll end up repeating most of the HTML standardization process to get a new media type up to the same level of expressiveness. *Jon Moore [#](http://codeartisan.blogspot.se/2012/07/using-html-as-media-type-for-your-api.html)*

-Sure, *if* you're looking for *presentation* expressiveness!
+Sure, *if* you're looking for ~~*presentation*~~ document expressiveness!
 With the exception of Gustaf, unless I'm ignorant towards some underground online or offline community, I haven't heard anyone else looking for it or, even better, making a good case from using it.

 "human + browser = client for my HTML API" is a very good yay-ish.
 So you are designing your API not just around the HTML media-type, but around the category of API clients known as browsers.
 Will you be able to `DELETE`, `PUT`, `PATCH`, `OPTIONS` or whatever custom HTTP method?
 Will you be able to decide the HTTP request's media-type?
 Will you be able to trigger a cache-free request?
 Will you be able to set say `Accept-Language` (just for your API)?
 Shall I go on?